citizenlabsgr/elections-api/README.md

 ### Sample Ballots

-Get a link to your sample ballot for upcoming elections:
+Get a link to the official sample ballot for upcoming elections:

 ```
 http GET https://michiganelections.io/api/ballots/ \